aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 <figure>
 <div align="center">
 <img src='https://github.com/aishwarya34/CSC580_PrinciplesOfMachineLearning/blob/master/img/GUNN-15_model.png' /><br>
-<figcaption>Figure 5: GUNN-15 model having custon Gunn2D layer. </figcaption></div>
+<figcaption>Figure 5: High-Level Keras Automatic Differentiation graph of GUNN-15 model having custom Gunn2D layer. </figcaption></div>
 </figure>

 <br>

-The above figure shows the High-Level Keras Automatic Differentiation graph having different layers like Conv2d, Activation etc that are Keras APIs as well as the **Gunn2D layer** which is a custom layer.
+The above figure shows the High-Level Keras Automatic Differentiation graph having different layers like Conv2d, Activation etc that are Keras's APIs as well as the **Gunn2D layer** which is a custom layer.

-The parameters of the model are given as follows:
+The parameters of the model are given in figure 6.
+This is useful for calculating the computational cost of the model and also see which layer's operations are stateful and which are stateless.
+As we see, the Gunn2D layer does have parameters defined, hence it does have trainable weights defined in the model graph.

 <figure>
 <div align="center">
 <img src='https://github.com/aishwarya34/CSC580_PrinciplesOfMachineLearning/blob/master/img/GUNNparameters.png' /><br>
-<figcaption>Figure 5: GUNN-15 model training parameters breakdown for all the stateful layers. </figcaption></div>
+<figcaption>Figure 6: GUNN-15 model training parameters breakdown for all the stateful and stateless layers. </figcaption></div>
 </figure>